jujubar/TaxonomyPickerControl/README.md

 There are few advanatages that a custom control would bring over the use of the tree control in K2 (as this can be accomplished with the SmartForms native tree view control):

-1. Famillier feel of SharePoint.
+1. Familliar feel of SharePoint.
 2. Less configuration - Only need to point at the correct SMO and have correct parameters, no need to conifgure a Tree control and rebuild the UI for this.
 3. Performance - The SmartObject is only called once instead of once per a node expansion as it would be in the K2 native tree control.